zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

    > When clicked, it will unregister that participant from the activity.
    > ```

-   - If you try this prompt in **Edit** mode, you will propbably find that the changes to the frontend and backend were made in a theoretical way.
+   - If you try this prompt in **Edit** mode, you will probably find that the changes to the frontend and backend were made in a theoretical way.
 Although no syntax or runtime errors occurred, the changes were not compatible and didn't achieve the goal.
    - In **Agent** mode, Copilot reviewed its own work and refined it to ensure all changes were error free and coordinated together.

 1. When Copilot is finished, restart the debugger and inspect the results.
 If you like the results, press the **Keep** button.
 If not, try providing Copilot some feedback to refined the results.